stampede147/Task-management-system/README.md

 # Task-management-system

 # Deploying
-To build and start project text in command line: `docker compose up`
+To build and run the project text on the command line: `docker compose up`